LiamSkirrow/synthesis/README.md

 This repo can then be checked out in any project structure as a git submodule.
 Maybe create a separate branch in this repo for each different project so that the synthesis flow can become tailored for that specific project rather than all projects pointing to the same synthesis flow.

 ## TODO:
 - The current synth flow does not work, not sure why: getting the error message -> "ERROR: init_share_dirname: unable to determine share/ directory!"
 Need to fix this first and foremost.
+  - It might be worth just using the generic 'built in' Yosys flow (see: "help synth")
 - Get the iverilog (Icarus Verilog) build command to work, this is used to compile and syntax check the RTL itself before synthesis
 - Add multiple .libs for different PDKs (SkyWater180nm, GF180nm etc...) and include in the Makefile a way to synthesise for different target libraries.
 For example: *make synth-SW180* etc...
 This would require some variable in the Makefile to set the lib path to the relevant .lib.